hpp340/3DScannerSoftware/README.md

 * OpenGL 2.1 and above is supported.
 Also, you will need to have OpenGL installed on your computer to run the software.
 For installation guide, check back later.
 * We have another new branch:newUIFramework, in which the Qt GUI has been implemented.
 Qt API for OpenGL has been finished.
 It means that we can show mesh or point cloud in Qt now.
 * Registration UI/window has been finished and now it could show two point cloud.
+* Hole Filling has been added by Shawn.

 Authors
 ---